isomerpages/psd-goc/_why-plan/Avoid Delays & Disputes.md

 </tbody>
 </table>
 <p><strong>Lasting Power of Attorney (LPA)</strong>
-<br><strong>How It Avoids Disputes: </strong>Prevents conflicts over who should
+<br><strong>How It Avoids Delays &amp; Disputes: </strong>Ensure your loved
-manage your affairs in challenging situations.
+ones have immediate access to your savings should you lose mental capacity, preventing conflict over how and who should manage your affairs.
 <br><strong>Purpose:</strong> Names someone you trust to make decisions for
 you when necessary.
 <br><strong>What you need:</strong>